Holladworld/holladworld/README.md

 </div> <br />

 ## :woman_technologist: About Me
-- 👋 Hi, I’m @holladworld
+- 👋 Hello, I’m @holladworld
-- 👀 I’m interested in Information technology and creating a world new
+- A backedend develove and devops master
-- 🌱 I recently graduated at ALXAfrica, ALX Software Engineering(Holberton) School, backend developer specialization.
+- 🌱 Graduate of ALXAfrica, ALX Software Engineering(Holberton) School, backend developer specialization.
+- 👀 HNG Internship participant.
+- I'm interested in Information technology and creating a new world
-- 💞️ I’m looking to collaborate on any software development specially in mobile development, game app, Artificial Intelligence and lot more.
+- 💞️ I look forward to collaborate on any software development either in mobile development, game app, Artificial Intelligence, Sever management, automation and lot more.
-- 📫 Any one can reach me by [Gmail](mailto:oladimeji.olayy@gmail.com)
+- 📫 You one can reach me by [Gmail](mailto:oladimeji.olayy@gmail.com)

 <!-- languages & tools -->